subzerocloud/showcase/pg-extension/README.md

 - [Dockerfile](Dockerfile) - Builds the docker image that has the extension installed
 - [docker-compose.yml](docker-compose.yml) - Starts the database with the extension installed
 - [db/init.sh](db/init.sh) - Adds the configuration for the extension to postgresql.conf
-- [db/schema.sql](db/schema.sql) - Creates the schema and tables for the example
+- [db/northwindtraders-postgres.sql](db/northwindtraders-postgres.sql) - Creates the tables and data for the example
 - [introspection_query.sql](introspection_query.sql) - The introspection query used to figure out the schema structure.
 This can be customized or it's possible to have a pregenerated schema.json file instead.

 ### Try it out